Alluseri/ai-dungeon-better-farmer/README.md

 ## Usage
 Check out the [showcase](https://check.the.url/you-are-too-early-and-i-am-too-lazy) for an in-depth guide.
 1. Install TamperMonkey(GreaseMonkey NOT TESTED!).
-2. Copy the contents of either provided file suffixed `.v2`(both work the same, but `ai-dungeon-better-farmer.v2.min.js` is smaller) into clipboard.
+2. Copy the contents of either provided file suffixed `.v2`(`ai-dungeon-better-farmer.v2.min.js` recommended) into clipboard.
 3. Create a new TamperMonkey script and paste the copied contents into the script content(overwrite everything!).
 4. Ctrl+S.
 5. Enable it if required.